zihuaihelab/zihuaihelab.github.io/_pages/about.md

 Getting started
 ======
-1. First clone the repository found here:
-2. Do Something Else
+1. First,

 Tips
 ------
-Be careful when doing X. The is designed for Y.

-Cite Us
+Terms
 ======
-Please cite us referencing this paper: https://nature.com

-Feedback
+When using GhostKnockoff inference in your work, please cite our [flagship paper](https://nature.com)

+Communication
 =====
-Don't hesitate to reach out to our research group using the following emails: zihuai@stanford.edu, etc.
+Don't hesitate to reach out to our research group using the following emails: zihuai@stanford.edu, sosaar@stanford.edu